 Combiz Richard Abdolrahimi is a Technology Executive with Deloitte Consulting & serves as the Government & Public Services Emerging Technology & Innovation Leader.
 As a national security lawyer & former regulator/policymaker who has worked at the U.S. Departments of State, Treasury, The White House & Senate, Mr. Abdolrahimi has 14 years of experience working with industry & government leaders on shaping the policy, legal, regulatory, & technology dimensions of AI & ML; blockchain & DLT; payments & financial services.

-Mr. Len Adams is Chief Executive Officer and Founder of Adams Consulting Group/ACG Resources.
-He has a 45-year record of achievement in meeting the Talent Acquisition (Executive Search, Staffing and Consulting) needs of many prestigious corporations, software companies, banks, and financial services institutions – locally, nationally and internationally.
+Len Adams is Chief Executive Officer and Founder of Adams Consulting Group/ACG Resources.
+He has a 45-year record of achievement in meeting the Talent Acquisition (Executive Search, Staffing and Consulting) needs of many prestigious corporations, software companies, banks, Insurance Brokers and carriers and financial services institutions – locally, nationally and internationally.

 Mr. Biju Suresh Babu is Managing Director, Banking & Financial Services at Fiorano, a Silicon Valley headquartered global, mission critical technology infrastructure specialist.
 In his current role, London based Mr. Babu leads product strategy for Fiorano’s Banking practice, specializing in BaaS, Modular Banking, Open Banking & ISO 20022.
 Mr. Babu has broad commercial and operational experience across the UK, Europe, APAC and North America, and is part of taskforces working with banks and the industry to provide technology, standardization and advice on next generation banking & payments ecosystems.